Operation Delta Force 5: Random Fire

 Operation Delta Force 5: Random Fire is a 2000 American direct-to-video action film starring Trae Thomas, Todd Jensen and Anthony Bishop.
 It was directed by Yossi Wein.
-A sequel to Operation Delta Force 4: Deep Fault (1999), it is the fifth installment in the Operation Delta Force film series.
+A standalone sequel to Operation Delta Force 4: Deep Fault (1999), it is the fifth installment in the Operation Delta Force film series.

 Plot

 An elite task force is assigned to handle a Middle-Eastern terrorist mastermind who is using mind-control techniques to create an army of willing suicide bombers.